ewmorr/diel_RNAseq/README.md

-### This document derscribes workflow for processing RNAseq data for assessment of diel patterns in gene expression within microbial communities decomposing grass litter in southern California Mediterranean ecosystem.
+### This document describes workflow for processing RNAseq data for assessment of diel patterns in gene expression within microbial communities decomposing grass litter in southern California Mediterranean ecosystem.

 #### Illumina shotgun sequencing of 108 eRNA samples (metatranscriptomes) and 3 eDNA samples (metagenomes) was performed by DOE-JGI.
 Assembly, gene prediction, and taxonomic/functional annotation (phylodist, KEGG, etc) were performed by JGI.

 ##### Workflow on UCI HPC
+This repo is cloned to HPC
 ##### processing three assembled metagenomes from JGI as target for read mapping
 #Rename IMG files; original .gff files are stored as gene_calls.gff
 ```